 10. Confessions

-So the story is a little bit repetitive in places and has some intense moments to it.
-The audiobook narrators were good, and it’s a good way to experience or try Japanese thrillers because there is a certain style to them.
+So, the story is slightly repetitive in places and has some intense moments.
+The audiobook narrators were good, and it’s a good way to experience or try Japanese thrillers because they have a certain style.

-I never fully connect with the characters when it comes to translated horror and thrillers in the Japanese genres.
+I never fully connected with the characters regarding translated horror and thrillers in the Japanese genres.
 So it’s something that I liked but didn’t love.
-But if you like those more intense stories, particularly if you like Japanese styles of horror with thrillers, then you should pick this one up.
+But if you like those more intense stories, particularly Japanese styles of horror with thrillers, you should pick this one up.

 Author: Kanae Minato